Glacial Geology

 Arêtes and Horns

-Saw-toothed arêtes, like the Garden Wall, mark places where two glaciers carved on each side of a ridge.
-Craggy horns are mountain tops that were scraped vertical by glaciers on three or more sides.
+Saw-toothed arêtes, like the Garden Wall, mark places where two glaciers carved each side of a ridge.
+Craggy horns are mountain peaks that were scraped nearly vertical by glaciers on three or more sides.
 Examples in Glacier include Flinsch Peak, Reynolds Mountain, and the Little Matterhorn.

 A series of lakes from a mountain top.